tiepdotme/joebuhlig.com/_posts/2016-09-23-Using Gmail Permalinks.md

 vimeo_id: 183676451
 video_duration: "6:14"
 ---
 Earlier this week, I [published an article](http://joebuhlig.com/forget-third-party-email-apps/) eluding to my use of Gmail's permalinks.
-It sparked a number of unexpected questions about how to get them and how I use them on both MacOS and iOS.
+It sparked a number of unexpected questions about how to get them and how I use them on both macOS and iOS.
 But rather than write it out, I figured a screencast would help convey the process better.
 <!--more-->

 Here are the Workflows I mentioned in the video: